'How We Dance Again' – Risa Taniguchi's Latest EP Pines for a Dance Floor | Tokyo Weekender

 Taniguchi recorded one such video that was streamed on Tokyo Weekender’s social media pages in late May.
 This Friday, July 17, TW hosts Taniguchi for an exclusive online streaming event performed live at UltraSuperNew Gallery in Harajuku.

-“I guess it’s not realistic to be back on the dance floor in Tokyo, at least this year,” says Taniguchi.
+“I guess it’s not realistic to be back on the dance floor in Tokyo,” says Taniguchi.
 “I would guess a few clubs will start opening venues again this year, but there won’t be any big festivals, and even if there is, we can’t be 100 percent sure about being healthy.

 “Until we get a vaccine or everything is set up, we cannot do this like before.
 I would hope it would be back to the normal by the beginning of next year, by New Year’s end.
 I am sure when we are back on the floor and I play the song, they will be like, ‘Yes, this is how we dance again.’”